RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7euaf/

-Can Reddit users every focus on nonfiction learning of the problems with high-speed Reddit media and high-speed Fox News HDTV and study nonfiction about how Russia has manpulated Americans?
+Can Reddit users every focus on nonfiction learning of the problems with high-speed Reddit media and high-speed Fox News HDTV and study nonfiction about how Russia has manipulated Americans?
 Can Reddit comment call for people to stay on the same topic of standing up to Russian media techniques?

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7eypu/

 How are Americans so stupid?
 How about flocking to low-effort Reddit comments and Twitter messages like this one shared off Twitter to Reddit?
-And losing a war to Russia since year 2013 andnot learning about addiction to low-quality commenting and information? ... ... ...
+And losing a war to Russia since year 2013 and not learning about addiction to low-quality commenting and information? ... ... ...
 “When a population becomes distracted by trivia, when cultural life is redefined as a perpetual round of entertainments, when serious public conversation becomes a form of baby-talk, when, in short, a people become an audience, and their public business a vaudeville act” ― Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, 1985

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7eyzs/

 The Simpsons writers make up story and content over and over for decades.
-People have decided that low-effort commenting and fiction storytelling is what they enjoy and engage while avoiding nonfiction learning of how Russian informaiton warfare worksand Surkov Russian governing methods.
+People have decided that low-effort commenting and fiction storytelling is what they enjoy and engage while avoiding nonfiction learning of how Russian information warfare works and Surkov Russian governing methods.

 https://old.reddit.com/r/MurderedByWords/comments/1nqi5vb/its_like_a_car_driver_asking_the_passenger_to/ng7hwqz/